 Remember Twiggy from the 60s?
 Her cropped mane is now known as the pixie.
 Even though the 60s is over, women are still loving this look in all its guises.

 Very much alive half a century later, this particular take is very similar except more volume on the crown and has no blunt edges near the ears.
 Light, playful and classic.
-Comparable to a type of pixie style popular among celebrities including Emma Watson, Ashlee Simpson, Michelle Williams and Anne Hathaway.
+Comparable to a type of pixie popular among celebrities including Emma Watson, Ashlee Simpson, Michelle Williams and Anne Hathaway.

-Blonde Streaks or Slices on Red.
+Champagne Streaks or Slices on Red.

 More Textures in a Single design.